sequenceiq/slider/README.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Hoya
+# Slider

-Hoya is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the cluster is running.
+Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the cluster is running.

-Hoya has a plug-in *provider* architecture to support different applications, and currently supports Apache HBase and Apache Accumulo.

 Clusters can be stopped, "frozen" and restarted, "thawed" later; the distribution of the deployed application across the YARN cluster is persisted -enabling